zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.rst

 Assemble tool
 ^^^^^^^^^^^^^
-The ``assemble.py`` tools is used to concatenate secure and non-secure binary to a single binary blob.
+The ``assemble.py`` tool is used to concatenate secure and non-secure binary to a single binary blob.
 It requires the following definitions:

 - ``SECURE_IMAGE_OFFSET`` - Defines the offset from the single binary blob base